 Distance Learners in the UK or Ireland

 You may also find your public library service offers more than you think.
-For example on Hampshire County Library or Portsmouth City Libraries you can access the catalogue for the entire county/city’s library stock, renew & reserve books, find out about opening hours, IT, fax & photocopying facilities, reference & information services and access major on-line resources.
+For example on Hampshire County Library or Portsmouth City Libraries you can access the catalogue for the entire county/city’s library stock, renew & reserve books, find out about opening hours, IT & photocopying facilities, reference & information services and access major online resources.
 Some library services also offer e-book access.
-Why not check out your own local public library service’s webpage and see what is on offer to you?
+Why not check out your own local public library service’s webpage and see what's on offer?

-If you are employed by a major employer such as the police or NHS, you may find that they provide in house library services to support staff development.
-It is always worth asking around to find out if such services are available locally or centrally.
+If you are employed by a major employer such as the police or NHS, you may find that they provide in-house library services to support staff development.
+It's always worth asking around to find out if such services are available locally or centrally.

 Letters of Introduction

 Some overseas libraries may require a letter of introduction from your home academic institution library.
-Neither a letter of introduction nor Sconul Access is likely to allow borrowing privileges.
-Access to computer and wireless networks at other institutions will depend upon their policies.
+Neither a letter of introduction nor Sconul Access is likely to allow borrowing privileges and access to computer and wireless networks at other institutions will depend upon their policies.

-Check with the institution you wish to visit to confirm what identification and other documents, such as a letter of introduction, University of Portsmouth student card, etc. is required before you can use their services and facilities.
+Check with the institution you wish to visit to confirm what identification and other documents, such as a letter of introduction, University of Portsmouth student card, etc are required before you can use their services and facilities.

 If you require a letter of introduction from the University of Portsmouth Library, please contact your Assistant Faculty Librarian.
-Please note that letters of introduction need five working days to complete the request and the student is responsible for arranging a translation, if necessary.
+Please note that requests for letters of introduction need five working days to complete and the student is responsible for arranging a translation, if necessary.

-If you are UK based and have particularly good experience with any library service which is worth recommending to other students do please tell us by emailing Lisa.Jeffery@port.ac.uk.
+If you are UK based and have particularly good experience with any library service which is worth recommending to other students, do please contact us.